 The results indicate that there is a positive and significant relationship between Transformational leadership and performance (r=.589, p-value<.01).
 This means that improvements in transformational leadership are associated with improvements in organizational performance.
 The result compares well with one earlier found by Nuhu (2005) that transformational leadership style empowers employees hence influence their performance, transformational leadership style improves team work, self-motivation and trust among employees hence easily reach the organizational targets.
 This was also supported by Yukl (2007) and Avolio (1993) who established that transformational leadership style can improve performance because transformational leadership style wants to develop knowledge and employee's potential.
 The results indicate a positive and significant relationship between Transactional leadership and organizational performance (r=.745, p-value<.01).
+This means that the positive change in transactional leadership is linked with the positive change in transactional leadership is linked with the positive change in the organizational performance (r=.745, p-value<.01).
 This means that the positive change in transactional leadership is linked with the positive change in the organizational performance.
 The findings are in line with Bass (1985) that transactional leadership style can move subordinates beyond their normal level of performance to higher level of performance.

 In the findings of Howell & Frost (1989) and Bass (1985), they found a positive relationship between transformational leadership and employee performance.
 The findings indicate a positive and significant relationship between Laissez-faire leadership and organizational performance (r=.562, p-value<.01).
 This implies that the improvements in laissez-faire leadership relate to the improvements in organizational performance.
-This was in line with the findings of Crome (1994) and Armstrong (1999) that laissez faire leadership style since sets employees to decide on their own, it motivates them to perform better than any other leadership style hence influences them to perform better than any other leadership style.
-The results in the table above indicate a positive and significant relationship between Autocratic leadership and organizational performance (r=.655, p-value<.01).
+This was in line with the findings of Crome (1994) and Armstrong (1999) that laissez faire leadership style since sets employees to decide on their own, it motivates them to perform better than any other leadership style hence influences them to perform better than any other leadership and organizational performance (r=.655, p-value<.01).
 This implies that the positive change in Autocratic leadership is connected with positive change in organizational performance.
-The

-Published by European Centre for Research Training and Development UK results are in line with the founding of Hampton (1973) that autocratic leadership may be very inevitable and helpful where quick decision needs to be done without consulting large group of people.
+The results are in line with the founding of Hampton (1973) that autocratic leadership may be very inevitable and helpful where quick decision needs to be done without consulting large group of people.